lixiaochun/element-manager/doc/element_manager_api_specifications.md

 6.2.
 Consideration Points on Process Performance
 -------------------------------------------

-EM states its performance goal as "the time interval between receiving transmission from higher level system and sending the first instruction must be equal to or less than one second."
+In EM, perofmrance requirements are specified according to the functions.
+The min. unit for EM internal processing time is defined as 1 sec.
+(However, this is not applicable for the waiting time of the switch corresponding to control, the network communication time, the competitive waiting time between function/request, etc.)
 In order to achieve this goal, you should avoid implementing unnecessary processes in Driver Individual Part and try to shorten the processing time.

 The interval to be measured in the sequence of Driver Individual Part is the period between High Level Functional Part issues Device Connection Control Instruction and Low Level Functional Part performs it.
 Considering the actual performance of Driver Individual Part ever measured, the range of a few milliseconds is the guideline of processing time.

 6.3.
 Reference Information
 ---------------------